guns and butter image

 In Vieques, Puerto Rico, La Lucha Continua

-By Liv Gold
+By Liv Gold | November/December 2011

-Vieques, a small island seven miles off the coast of Puerto Rico, a was a U.S. aerial weapons testing ground for over 50 years and was the site of decades of struggle.
-The Navy finally deactivated in 2003, and now Carribean Edge magazine is marketing Vieques as a hot new tourist destination.
+Vieques, a small island seven miles off the coast of Puerto Rico, was a U.S. aerial weapons testing ground for over 50 years and the site of decades of struggle.
+The Navy finally deactivated it in 2003, and now Carribean Edge magazine is marketing Vieques as a hot new tourist destination.
 Read more »

 • War costs thumb